gtuck/web3400-Course-Docs/PHP-Code-Examples.md

 ## Working with HTML forms

 Creating and working with HTML forms is a fundamental aspect of web development.
-Forms are used to collect user input, which can be processed by a server-side language like PHP.
+Forms collect user input, which can be processed by a server-side language like PHP.
 Here's a basic example of an HTML form and how to handle the form data with PHP:

 ### HTML Form